gabor-boros/questdb-statuspage/README.md

   return {}
 ```

-We have now created an API endpoint that will serve the system status data.
+We have now created an API endpoint that will serve the system status data of the monitored URL.
 If you open [http://127.0.0.1:8000/redoc](http://127.0.0.1:8000/redoc), you can see the generated documentation for the endpoint, or you can check it working at [http://127.0.0.1:8000/signals](http://127.0.0.1:8000/signals), though it won't return any data yet.

 It is time to have fun, we are going to integrate QuestDB with our shiny new backend service.